Branloins/NotPopoLauncher/README.md

 Tera classic linux compatible launcher grab it from releases

-the tera classic game folder cannot contain spaces or special characters on linux the NotPopoLauncer needs to be placed at the root of the folder next to Launcer.exe
+the tera classic game folder cannot contain spaces or special characters on linux the NotPopoLauncer needs to be placed at the root of the folder next to Launcher.exe

 if you encounter any issues the issues tracker can be used